rach1tarora/rach1tarora.github.io/_posts/2024-05-19-Windows-Process-Injection-via-KernelCallbackTable.md

 ```

 Once it hits _**CCCC**_, it will break.
-We have to ensure the shellcode returns properly and that the process survives the change.
+We have to ensure the shellcode returns properly and that the process survives the change or else it will crash.

 As this is a proof of concept, Explorer might crash.
 It's not recommended to run this on your machine; use a VM instead.